rucky2013/springboot-autoconfigure-openid-oauth/README.md

 - springboot-autoconfigure-oauth;
 - sampleapp.

-I setup this structure so that it is easy to build (in case anyone needs to rebuild it).
-After the challenge, I will convert this into 3 repositories.
-The appdirect-notifications-model and springboot-autoconfigure-oauth will then be fully reusable for other Applications (not just this 'Sample Application').
+I set up this structure so that it is easy to build (in case anyone needs to rebuild it).
+After the challenge, I will convert this into 3 repositories and deploy the model and openid/oauth to maven centrl.
+Both projects will then be fully reusable for other Applications (not just this 'Sample Application').

 <a name="appdirect-integration"/>
 3) AppDirect Integration